elastic/sysgrok/README.md

     * A `run` function that is the interface to your command.
 It will be the function that creates the LLM queries and produces a result.
 It should return 0 upon success, or -1 otherwise.
-3. Update `perf-copilot.py`:
+3. Update `sysgrok.py`:
     * Add your command to the imports
     * Add your command to the `commands` dict.

 # Examples

-Note 1: The output of `perf-copilot` is heavily dependent on the input prompts, and I am still experimenting with them.
-This means that the output you get from running `perf-copilot` may differ from what you see below.
+Note 1: The output of `sysgrok` is heavily dependent on the input prompts, and I am still experimenting with them.
+This means that the output you get from running `sysgrok` may differ from what you see below.
 It may also vary based on minor differences in your input format, or the usual quirks of LLMs.
 If you have an example where the output you get from a command is incorrect or otherwise not helpful, please file an issue and let me know.
-If I can figure out how to get `perf-copilot` to act more usefully, I will.
+If I can figure out how to get `sysgrok` to act more usefully, I will.

-Note 2: The output of `perf-copilot` is also heavily dependent on the OpenAI model used.
+Note 2: The output of `sysgrok` is also heavily dependent on the OpenAI model used.
 The default is `gpt-3.5-turbo` and these examples have been generated using that.
 See the usage docs for other options.
 If the results you get are not good enough with `gpt-3.5-turbo` then try `gpt-4`.
 It is slower and more